tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 |.□□.
 ```
 ### 🍎Final `PRINT` optimizations
-First, we'll make sure we always use a trailing ";" after a print like
+First, we'll make sure we always use a trailing ";" after a `PRINT`.
+Like this:
 ```basic
 PRINT A$;
 ```
-This is because if we omit the trailing ";" Applesoft will do a carriage return after having printer the variable on screen.
+This is because if we omit the trailing ";" Applesoft will do a carriage return after having printed the variable on screen.
 Not that it's a problem for the cursor location but simply it's not needed and it takes a few more cycles unnecessarily (~290 cycles).

 Also, we will check if DOS is loaded (with a very basic check) and if it is, we will unhook it.
 What is that ?
 When DOS is loaded it takes control over CSWL which is a vector in zero page that allows to customize character output on the screen.
-DOS uses this, among others, to handle the CTRL-D hidden command that allows use to use DOS commands with `PRINT` statements (like `PRINT CHR$(4);"CATALOG"` will output the disk catalog).
+DOS uses this, among others, to handle the CTRL-D hidden command that allows us to use DOS commands with `PRINT` statements (like `PRINT CHR$(4);"CATALOG"` will output the disk catalog).

 To unhook DOS, a simple `CALL 40672` will do.
 Once the game exits, it's important to reconnect DOS because then DOS commands won't work.
 To do that we use a `CALL 43089`.

-With DOS unhooked, it takes 191 cycles to print a character from a string variable.
+When DOS is unhooked, it takes 191 cycles to print a character from a string variable.
 With DOS hooked, it takes 471 cycles to do the same task !
 More than the **twice the time** !
 We win 280 cycles per character printed.

 ## 🍎Optimizing arrays
 The original code defines several arrays.
 Arrays, if not used wisely are speed bottlenecks.
-The more dimensions an array has, the longer it takes to access the item.
+The more dimensions an array has, the longer it takes to access an item in the array.

 To gain speed, we need to reduce the number of dimensions of arrays.
 But that's not enough, because accessing the same data from a two-dimension array and a one-dimension array require some maths.
-And calculations take time.
+And calculations take time too !

 Let's say you have a two-dimension array `A()`.
 The first dimension has `m` elements while the second has `n`.
 The array is then declared with `DIM A(m-1, n-1)`.
 To access the item with indices `X`, `Y` we do
 ```basic
     N = A(X,Y)
 ```
 Now, consider the equivalent one-dimension array `B()`.
-The array is declared with `DIM B(m*n-1)`.
+The array has as many elements as `A()`, but it is declared with `DIM B(m*n-1)`.
 To access the same X/Y item, we do
 ```basic
 N = B(X*m + Y)
 ```
-The maths here make this second snippet slower (around ~1000 cycles depending on the `X`/`Y`/`m` values -- though, if we already had the result of `X*m+Y` in a variable, we would be around ~2000 cycles faster just because `B` is a one-dimensional array !).
-And thus it is clear that accessing "random/out-of-sequence" X/Y items is slower.
+The maths here make this second snippet slower (around ~1000 cycles depending on the `X`/`Y`/`m` values.
+But, if we already had the result of `X*m+Y` in a variable, we would be around ~2000 cycles faster just because `B` is a one-dimensional array !

+It is clear that accessing "random/out-of-sequence" X/Y items is slower.
 But, if we access the array items in a mathematical sequence, we can be faster straight from the second accessed item.

 It means that
 ```basic